-The post How organizations are managing vulnerability risks appeared first on Help Net Security.
+The post The importance of effective vulnerability remediation prioritization appeared first on Help Net Security.

 Total vulnerabilities in OSS more than doubled in 2019 from 421 Common Vulnerabilities and Exposures (CVEs) in 2018 to 968 last year, according to the RiskSense report.
 Top 10 weaponized CWEs The study also revealed that it takes a very long time for OSS vulnerabilities to be added to the National Vulnerability Database (NVD), averaging 54 days between public disclosure and inclusion in the NVD.
 This delay can cause organizations to remain exposed to serious … More